defcronyke/recipes/indian/vegetarian/lime-butter-chickpea-vindaloo/README.md

 14. Stir the onions and spices well until everything is mixed.
 At this point the pan will be getting very dry, so try to scrape off anything that's sticking to the bottom as you're stirring.

-15. Add your chopped vegitables to the pan, and stir well until the vegitables are fully coated in spices.
-The vegitables should add some moisture to the pan so things stop sticking so much, but if they are still sticking a lot, add 1 tbsp of water to the pan to help unstick everything.
+15. Add your chopped vegetables to the pan, and stir well until the vegetables are fully coated in spices.
+The vegetables should add some moisture to the pan so things stop sticking so much, but if they are still sticking a lot, add 1 tbsp of water to the pan to help unstick everything.

-16. Cook the vegitables for 5 minutes, then add the prepared chickpeas to the pan and stir well.
+16. Cook the vegetables for 5 minutes, then add the prepared chickpeas to the pan and stir well.
 Let it all cook for another 3 minutes.

 17. Add diced tomatoes (make sure you strain out all the liquid first if using canned diced tomatoes).
 Mix it all up and cook for another 3 minutes.

 18. Add the whipping cream and stir.
 Increase the heat to about 60% (the low-end of medium-high heat), and wait until the sauce starts simmering (small bubbles rising to the top and bursting).

 19. Reduce heat back to medium and leave it to finish cooking for 15-30 minutes as time permits.
-Longer is better up to a certain point (maybe 1 hour max), but we don't want the vegitables to get overcooked.
+Longer is better up to a certain point (maybe 1 hour max), but we don't want the vegetables to get overcooked.
 Make sure to come back and scrape off the bottom of the pan regularly so the sauce doesn't stick and burn, maybe once every 7 minutes or so.

 20. Serve over rice.
 Enjoy!